Aethylred/puppet-puppetdashboard/README.md

 The Puppet-Dashboard Module has been written such that its component classes can be installed on different servers.
 Hence the dependencies are not across all classes and allows the installation of the database on a database server without a web service, while the web application can be installed on a web server with without a database service.
 The current version of the Puppet Dashboard does not yet support a remote database.

+The included PuppetFile can be used with [librarian-puppet](https://github.com/rodjek/librarian-puppet) to set up the module dependencies.

 In all cases, these modules should be installed and be available on the Puppet Master, though not necessarily installed on each host using classes and resources from the Puppet-Dashboard Module.

 ### Required Puppet Module Dependencies